Anecdotal evidence suggests you make hundreds, if not thousands, of decisions every day. But how do you know you’re making the right decisions?

 Simulating the outcomes for different scenarios is a mix of art and science.
 The science part can come from methods such as issue trees, SCQA (situation, complexity, question, answer), and MECE (mutually exclusive, collectively exhaustive), to name a few.

 The art part is really one’s ability to visualize the scenario and the possible outcome.
 This may come from experience, business acumen, and an understanding of your customer base.
-But for most part it is plain old common sense.
+But for the most part, it is plain old common sense.